 Don’t let this fool you though – they still absolutely need two, sturdy hiding places.
 One in the cool end, and other in the warm end.
 This will help them feel safe and relaxed.

 For exceptionally large adults you may need to construct a hide from large pieces of cork bark or similar materials, though Exo Terra caves are now coming in some huge sizes.
 These hides are great if you can find them.

 Young boas will appreciate some branches for climbing but adults may not use them much once fully grown, in this case you can give them low branches and decorations to climb over and around.

 Finally, make sure you provide a large water bowl with clean water at all times.

 Best substrate for boa constrictors

 When choosing a substrate for this species, remember they make big messes, and their substrate will need changing regularly.
 In this case, expense starts to be an issue that needs consideration.

 As they enjoy reasonably high humidity, their substrate needs to be mould resistant or quick and easy to replace.
-Newspaper or orchid bark are best in my experience as the former is extremely cheap, and the latter is very mould resistant.
+Newspaper, coco chips, cypress mulch or orchid bark are best in my experience.

 Though there is a lot of scaremongering about newspaper ink, you can easily buy unprinted newspaper offcuts online, and often at wholesale prices.
 Don’t count this one out just yet!

-Cypress mulch and cocoa chips both tend to have low resistance to mould, which is a shame as they look good and maintain humidity well.
+Cypress mulch and coco chips both tend to have low resistance to mould, which is a shame as they look good and maintain humidity well.
 If you opt for one of these be prepared to change it more often.